 Prior to and following injection, the animal should be allowed to rest quietly.
 The full effect should be reached within 2 to 4 minutes after I.V. injection and 3 to 5 minutes after intramuscular injection.

-Contra-indications: Not to be used in horses with pre-existing AV or SA block, with severe coronary insufficiency, cerebrovascular disease, respiratory disease, liver insufficiency, or chronic renal failure, or horses with general health problems (e.g., dehydrated animals).
+Contra-indications: Not to be used in horses with pre-existing AV or SA block, with severe coronary insufficiency, cerebrovascular disease, respiratory disease, or chronic renal failure.
 Detomidine hydrochloride should not be used in breeding horses since the potential risk has not been assessed in either stallions or mares.

 The drug is a potent α-2 agonist which should be used with extreme caution with other sedatives, analgesics, or anesthetics as these are likely to produce additive effects.
+The use of epinephrine should be avoided, except in anesthetic emergency, since epinephrine may potentiate the effects of α-2 agonists.
 Careful consideration should be given prior to the administration of CEPESEDAN™ to horses in endotoxic or traumatic shock or approaching shock, to horses with advanced liver or kidney disease or other pre-existing conditions of stress such as extreme heat or cold, high altitude, or fatigue.
-Intravenous potentiated sulphonamides should not be used in anesthetized or sedated horses as potentially fatal dysrhythmias may occur.
+Intravenous potentiated sulfonamides should not be used in anesthetized or sedated horses as potentially fatal dysrhythmias may occur.
 Protect treated horses from temperature extremes.
 Food and water should be withheld until the sedative effect of CEPESEDAN™ has worn off.

 WarningThis drug is not to be administered to horses that are to be slaughtered for use in food.
 Keep out of reach of children.

-Safety studies: Detomidine hydrochloride is tolerated in horses at up to 200 µg per kg of body weight (10 times the low dosage and five times the high dosage).
-In safety studies in horses, detomidine hydrochloride at 400 µg per kg of body weight, administered once a day for 3 consecutive days produced microscopic foci of myocardial necrosis in 1 of 8 horses.
+Overdosage: Detomidine hydrochloride is tolerated in horses at up to 200 µg per kg of body weight (10 times the low dosage and five times the high dosage).
+In safety studies in horses, detomidine hydrochloride at 400 µg per kg body weight, administered once a day for 3 consecutive days produced microscopic foci of myocardial necrosis in 1 of 8 horses.

-Post-approval experience: Although all adverse reactions are not reported, the following adverse reaction information is based on voluntary post-approval drug experience reporting.
-It is generally recognized that this method of reporting results in a significant under-reporting of adverse drug reactions.
-It should also be noted that suspected adverse drug reactions listed here reflect reporting and not causality.
-The categories of adverse reactions are listed in decreasing order of frequency by body system:
+Post-approval experience: Although all adverse reactions are not reported, the following information is based on voluntary post-approval drug experience reporting.
+It is generally recognized that this results in under-reporting.
+The adverse events here reflect reported observations regardless of association with causality.
+Adverse events are listed by body system, in descending order of frequency:

 Tel.
 (888) 590 9839